slviajero/tinybasic/MANUAL.md

 SET 7, 1

 the blockmode parameter can be set to 1.
-In this mode the entire serial buffer is transfered to the string A$.
+In this mode the entire serial buffer is transferred to the string A$.
 The number of characters waiting in the serial buffer for transfer can be found by the function AVAIL(4).
 This number of character is in the string after INPUT &4 with the length of the string set to the value of AVAIL(4) before INPUT.
 Immediately after read, AVAIL(4) is zero.
 For secondary serial blockmode 1 is the default.

 Setting the blockmode parameter to a value greater 1 the timeout mode is activated.
 INPUT reads all characters in the buffer and waits timeout microseconds for further input until it returns.
 It also returns if the string is full.
 Example: